Jiraphapa/template/EVALUATION.rst

 The contained data used to test is always for an entire race track (Berlin, Monteblanco, Modena).
 Below are comparisons of execution time of the original and optimized modules.

-.. list-table:: Execution time comparison
+.. list-table:: Table 1: Execution time comparison
    :widths: 40 40
    :header-rows: 1